 This warning will be communicated to students and employees via the University's mass notification software, E2 Campus.
-Students and employees may opt in to receive messages sent by the University to provide timely warnings and traffic flow or weather-related issues.
+Students and employees may opt in to receive messages sent by the University.
 Instructions to sign-up for this notification system may be found at www.Park.edu/mypark.